szabogabor91/gimlet-website/src/concepts/the-sane-helm-guide.md

 - learn how to render and debug Helm charts locally
 - and how to navigate chart source code

-This way you will see that charts are really just template files , and learn how to handle not well documented situations.
+This way you will see that charts are really just template files, and learn how to handle not well documented situations.

 ## Rendering Helm charts as Kubernetes resources